NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ## What we'll need

 1. Some C/C++ code.
 We'll use some C++ code that implements the _Newton-Raphson_ root finding method (You know Newton?
 Quiet fellow, fabulous hair?
 Yes, him).
-In case you didn't know, Newton-Raphson will find the root of a mathematical function, i.e. the value of x where it crosses y.
+In case you didn't know, Newton-Raphson is a method to find the root of a mathematical function, i.e. the value of _x_ where it crosses _y_.
 1. A program that can take our existing C/C++ code and compile it into a WebAssembly module.
 Modern browsers are able to run WebAssembly without loss of performance.
 For this, we'll use [Emscripten](https://emscripten.org/)'s ``emcc`` compiler, the most popular C++ to WebAssembly compiler of the bunch.
-1. To call C++ code (which has been compiled to a WebAssembly module) from JavaScript, a binding is required.
+1. To use the WebAssembly functionality from JavaScript, a binding is required.
 The binding will map C++ constructs to their JavaScript equivalent and back.
 For this, we'll use [embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#embind).
 1. A web server to serve our files.
 We'll use Python 3's ``http.server``, but other options like X and Y work equally well.